-- If you make multiple claims for any one or related illness or injury, any periods of time on claim after the original period on claim, whether they are continuations of your original claim or new claims, will be considered part of the original benefit period and, for benefit periods of five years or less, be added together to determine when the benefit period expires. - This means you will only be assessed for total disability or partial disability under your regular occupation and be eligible for the higher monthly benefit available during the first 24 months of your benefit period for a total cumulative period of 24 months across your original disability claim and any continuations and new claims for the same or related illness or injury.
+- If you make multiple claims for any one or related illness or injury, any periods of time on claim after the original period on claim, whether they are continuations of your original claim or new claims, will be considered part of the original benefit period and, for benefit periods of five years or less, be added together to determine when the benefit period expires. - This means you will only be assessed for total disability or partial disability under your regular occupation and, unless you've selected the Extended Care Option, be eligible for the higher monthly benefit available during the first 24 months of your benefit period for a total cumulative period of 24 months across your original disability claim and any continuations and new claims for the same or related illness or injury.